abought/provider_filename_checker/README.md

 edge cases or a broad range of functionality.
 Do not use this code in production environments.

 ## TODO
+- [x] Allow querying all providers via Waterbutler
 - [~] Per provider abstractions without going through Waterbutler
-- [ ] Support checking folder vs filename rules (currently not possible via tests- maybe a third "scenario csv" column is in order?)
+- [x] Support checking folder + filename in same folder
-  - Check in different order (create folder, then file with same name- or vice versa)
+  - [x] Requirement: annotate which providers totally disallow subfolders
 - [ ] Fix box provider (unhelpful 400 errors)
 - Add "get metadata" feature to verify uploaded filenames for certain providers
   - [ ] Fix owncloud to return provider metadata